fjavierm/ceh/18-IoT_Hacking/README.md

 * **Weak, Guessable, or Hardcoded Passwords**: Use of easily brute-forced, publicly available, or unchangeable credentials, including backdoors in firmware or client software that grants unauthorized access to deployed systems.

-* **Insecure Network Services**: Unneeded or insecure network services running on the device itself, especially those exposed to the internet, that compromise the confidentiality, integrity/authenticity, or availability of information or allow unauthorized remote control...
+* **Insecure Network Services**: Unneeded or insecure network services running on the device itself, especially those exposed to the internet, that compromise the confidentiality, integrity/authenticity, or availability of information or allow unauthorized remote control.

 * **Insecure Ecosystem Interfaces**: Insecure web, backend API, cloud, or mobile interfaces in the ecosystem outside of the device that allows compromise of the device or its related components.
 Common issues include a lack of authentication/authorization, lacking or weak encryption, and a lack of input and output filtering.